abetlen/sqlite3-bfsvtab-ext/README.md

 # bfsvtab: A virtual table extension for breadth-first search queries in Sqlite3

-This extension allows Sqlite3 to perform breadth-first search queries against graph data.
+This extension allows Sqlite3 to perform breadth-first search queries against graph data from any table or view in an existing database.

 **Can't you do this with recursive common table expressions (RCTEs)?**